Find the therapist that best suits your needs.

 About Sarah:

-When not at work, Sarah enjoys spending time with her husband and young son.
+When not at work, Sarah enjoys spending time with her husband, son and daughter.
 She enjoys outdoor activities, such as camping and hiking, but also enjoys indoor activities such as reading epic fantasy series, baking, and watching a good movie.

 Career Highlights: